 What are the benefits of terracotta chimney pots?

 Terracotta chimney pots provide durability and weather-resistance while enhancing your home’s aesthetic with their classic design.
+The salt glazing process further enhances their durability and aesthetic appeal, making them particularly suitable for historical buildings.
 They are versatile, making them suitable for different chimney types.

 How do round chimney pots improve chimney performance?